EpocDotFr/yatage/docs/creator/room.rst

 This attribute *should* be a one-line string and *should* be a few words long.

 A room's display name is, by default, its associated :ref:`reference <world-rooms>`.
 This behavior *may* be overridden by this attribute.
 If set, its value will be used everywhere the room's display name must be shown.
+It is shown when the player enters a room, and when the player invokes the :ref:`action-look` action.

 .. _room-items: